 - intrathecally (directly into the spinal column with a needle)

-What is the recommended long-term care for children treated for an odontogenic tumor?
+What is the long-term care for children with an odontogenic tumor?

 Your child should visit a survivorship clinic every year to: